noctua84/noctua84/README.md

 ### Proof of Work:
 As for proof of work and what I am doing, just take a look at my public repositories.
 But keep in mind, that not everyone is reflecting my current abilities as a software developer.

+My latest project is [NescioAI](https://github.com/noctua84/nescio-ai) - an agentic AI framework with a build-in learning loop, the right to say "I don't know" and the ability to questioning itself
 <!--
 **noctua84/noctua84** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.